simplenetes-io/simplenetes_io/docs/FIRSTPOD.md

 How signals for pods are configured are specified in [https://github.com/simplenetes-io/podc/blob/master/PODSPEC.md](https://github.com/simplenetes-io/podc/blob/master/PODSPEC.md).

 Note that since the `nginx` process is running as the user `nginx`, it is important that the files inside `./build` have public read access allowed.
-This is normally the case but if you are running your development inside a VM with mounted dirs to your OS, public permissions sometimes gets stripped away.
+This is normally the case but if you are running your development inside a Virtual Machine with directories mounted to or from the host OS (also known as shared folders), public permissions sometimes get stripped away.

 Remove the pod when done:
 ```sh